wpzoom/WPZOOM-Elementor-Addons/README.md

 1. You can clone the GitHub repository: `https://github.com/wpzoom/wpzoom-elementor-addons`
 2. Or download it directly as a ZIP file: `https://github.com/wpzoom/wpzoom-elementor-addons/archive/refs/heads/master.zip`

-This will download the latest developer copy of WPZOOM Elementor Addons.
+This will download the latest developer copy of WPZOOM Addons for Elementor.

 ## Bugs ##
 If you find an issue, let us know [here](https://github.com/wpzoom/wpzoom-elementor-addons/issues)!

 ## Support ##
-This is a developer's portal for WPZOOM Elementor Addons and should _not_ be used for support.
+This is a developer's portal for WPZOOM Addons for Elementor and should _not_ be used for support.
 Please visit the [support page](https://wordpress.org/support/plugin/wpzoom-elementor-addons/) on WordPress.org if you need to submit a support request.

 ## Contributions ##
-Anyone is welcome to contribute to WPZOOM Elementor Addons.
+Anyone is welcome to contribute to WPZOOM Addons for Elementor.

 There are various ways you can contribute: